-It’s a bit of meme, but lots of people end their answer by saying “and that’s what brings me here today” (including me).
-You can also say “and that’s what I want to work at [Framework Capital]” or something else to that effect.
+It’s a bit of a meme, but lots of people end their answer by saying “and that’s what brings me here today” (including me).
+You can also say “and that’s why I want to work at [Framework Capital]” or something else to that effect.

 Example Answers to "Walk Me Through Your Resume"

 Here are a couple of sample answers that you can repurpose and steal from: